 What role does the current season play in my survival plan?

 Fleeing to the woods during winter will dictate a different game plan than summer.
 Your bug out bag might not be updated to cover the needs of the environment during a particular season.
 This needs to be taken into account.
 While a crisis dictates your next moves, the time of the year will affect your prepping plans.
 You should be certain you are equipped to face the coming weather.

 Driving is different on snow and it will affect your traveling speed and the time needed to reach your destination.
 If you travel by foot, making a shelter and preparing a meal in winter is much more difficult than in summer.
 These are all things that one should consider before going on the road.

 Am I alone in all of this?

 If you are not alone and there are people nearby that require your attention, you should plan your action based on the nature of the crisis.
-Assuming you have the time and knowledge to help others, you should start by assessing their condition and decide whether they need to be moved or not.
+Assuming you have the time and knowledge to help others, you should start by assessing their condition.
+Decide whether they need to be moved or not.
 Becoming a lone wolf or forming an improvised survival group are all actions that will be dictated by the nature of the crisis, your personality and the luxuries you have (time and resources).
-Choosing between being selfish or helping others is all up for debate and we should remember that not everyone is a hero.
+Choosing between being selfish or helping others is all up for debate.
+We should remember that not everyone is a hero.